Cisplatine War: Brazilian rule and failure of negotiations

 Following the United Province's recognition of Brazil's independence on 25 June 1823, the country immediately began diplomatic talks with the Empire regarding Cisplatina, which the Argentine government considered theirs and wanted to gain possession of.
 In 1823, the Argentines sent José Valentín Gómez to the Brazilian court in Rio de Janeiro in order to negotiate a peaceful Brazilian withdrawal from the region.
 The Argentine diplomatic mission made a series of proposals and, after receiving no response from the Brazilian government, demanded a reply in February 1824.
-The answer was given on 6 February 1824, in which the Imperial government promptly rejected any negotiations regarding the cession of Cisplatina, concluding its note by declaring:
+The answer was given on 6 February 1824, in which the Imperial government promptly rejected any negotiations regarding the cession of Cisplatina.

-Therefore, on these important considerations, the Government of His Imperial Majesty can not enter with Buenos Aires on a negotiation which has for its fundamental basis the cession of the Cisplatine State, the inhabitants of which it can not abandon.

 Emperor Pedro I of Brazil, who had been informed of the situation in Cisplatina by Lecor, believed the natives of the province wanted to remain as part of the Empire; however, Lecor had surrounded himself with people who were sympathetic to Brazil, which prevented him from knowing the true intentions of the province's inhabitants.
-Likewise, after the Brazilian patriots defeated the Portuguese and entered Montevideo, the locals swore the Brazilian Constitution on 10 May 1824, by which Cisplatina would become part of Brazil.
-(Note: According to Pedro Calmon, the province had sent two deputies to the 1823 Constituent Assembly that was tasked with drafting Brazil's first constitution, Calmon 2002.
-The constitution drafted by the Assembly was rejected by emperor Pedro I, who dissolved the Assembly and issued a constitution himself in 1824, Lustosa 2007.
-Under his Constitution, Cisplatina enjoyed a considerable degree of autonomy, more so than other provinces within the Empire, Manning 1918.)
+Likewise, after the Brazilian patriots defeated the Portuguese and entered Montevideo, the locals swore the Brazilian Constitution on 10 May 1824, by which Cisplatina would become part of Brazil, "subject only to the terms of the Province's incorporation".
 This situation gave off the impression the inhabitants of the province wanted to be part of the Empire.
 In reality, however, this was not the case: apart from Montevideo and other small cities along the coast, all the countryside, where Artigas' influence was still strong, wished for independence, with the locals disguising their intentions.
 (Note: Their goals varied, some wanted to join the United Provinces while others simply wanted independence, Carneiro 1946.)

+According to Pedro Calmon, the province had sent two deputies to the 1823 Constituent Assembly that was tasked with drafting Brazil's first constitution.
+The constitution drafted by the Assembly was rejected by emperor Pedro I, who dissolved it and issued a constitution himself in 1824.
+The draft provided for treating Cisplatina as a federated entity of the Empire.
+In any case, Oberacker Jr. emphasized that the Empire of Brazil did not treat Cisplatina as a sui generis state, ultimately treating it like any other province of the empire while retaining its military government—unlike the other Brazilian provinces, which "were already administered by civilian authorities", further souring their relations.